sctech-tr/sctech-tr/projects.md

 # B
 - <a href="https://github.com/sctech-tr/betterfetch">betterfetch</a> - a powerful fetch script for systems that support sh
 - <a href="https://github.com/sctech-tr/bluescreen-simulator">bluescreen-simulator</a> - a fake and harmless BSOD simulator!
+- <a href="https://github.com/sctech-tr/breadblog">breadblog</a> - local microblogging platform for the web
 # E
 - <a href="https://github.com/sctech-tr/emoji-translator">emoji-translator</a> -  ✨ emoji translator app for android
 # G